sjanahan/tech-rough-draft/00-driving-large-project.md

 I'm so proud to have been a driving force in supporting Walmart's response to COVID-19 and to keep our in-store associates safer from the ravages of this pandemic.

 I want to give a huge shoutout to Cesar Ramirez and Chad Rivoli for teaching me techniques that I would have otherwise floundered around for years to figure out myself.
-By working with folks with different skill sets, we can be exposed to blind spots in our view of the world and better equip ourselves for navigating complex scenarios and driving for the change we want to see.
+By working with folks with different skill sets, we can be exposed to blind spots in our view of the world and better equip ourselves for navigating complex scenarios and driving the change we want to see.